xioup/underscoreDeepExtend/README.md

 ## Usage:

-Mix it in with the parent library (it must be explicitly injected):
+Mix it in with the parent library (which must be explicitly injected):

     _.mixin({deepExtend: underscoreDeepExtend(_)});